 11. Bonus: The Top Food Trends Right Now

 There’s no doubt that each year, the interest of consumers turns towards something new.
 Craft beers, breakfast served all day, and avocado toast are all trends we’ve seen in the past.
-According to the National Restaurant Association, here are some of the top food trends of 2021:
+According to the National Restaurant Association, here are some of the top food trends of the past year:

 - Cannabis-infused foods and drinks